Hicham1970/VesselsManagementSystem/readme.txt

-This application is made by Hicham garoum during the learning of Python and Tkinter library.
+This application was made by Hicham Garoum during the learning of Python and the Tkinter library.
-The application gives the possibility to collect all the informations of the inspection 's operations and make a database in your local machine. the application required the SqLite installed .
+The application gives the possibility to collect all the information of the inspection's operations and make a database in your local machine. the application required the SQLite installed. the mean file is system.py and you can use it directly or by using the login page with login.py.